Wall St Week Ahead: Big gains, low valuation - why worry?

 The index is seen as having a price to intrinsic value ratio of 0.85, according to Thomson Reuters StarMine, which means it would have to rise 15 percent to be in line with its earnings growth trajectory.
 More than two-thirds of companies are below their intrinsic value, including some of the biggest.

-Apple Inc (AAPL.O), which has tumbled 16.6 percent this year, is 28.2 percent under its intrinsic value, based on its Friday closing price, while Exxon Mobil Corp (XOM.N) is 23.3 percent under and Bank of America Corp (BAC.N) is 53.3 percent under its intrinsic value.
+Apple Inc, which has tumbled 16.6 percent this year, is 28.2 percent under its intrinsic value, based on its Friday closing price, while Exxon Mobil Corp is 23.3 percent under and Bank of America Corp is 53.3 percent under its intrinsic value.

 Other companies show signs of being overbought.
-Google Inc (GOOG.O), which has jumped about 15 percent so far this year, is about 16 percent higher than intrinsic valuation.
-Amazon.com Inc (AMZN.O) is 85 percent above its intrinsic valuation of $39.17.
+Google Inc , which has jumped about 15 percent so far this year, is about 16 percent higher than intrinsic valuation.
+Amazon.com Inc is 85 percent above its intrinsic valuation of $39.17.

 “You need to be selective.
 While on the whole, we’re in a constructive market supported by dividends and earnings, some companies have probably seen peak levels already,” said John Carey, portfolio manager at Pioneer Investment Management in Boston, which has about $200 billion in assets.